nbcommunication/MarkupContentSecurityPolicy/README.md

 To configure this module, go to Modules > Configure > MarkupContentSecurityPolicy.

 ### Deploy Policy?
 When enabled, the Content Security Policy `<meta>` tag will be added to all HTML pages for all users.
-When disabled, it will only be added for the superuser account, allowing you to test the policy.
+When disabled or debug mode is enabled, it will only be added for the superuser account, allowing you to test the policy.

 ### Directives
 The most commonly used directives are listed, with a field for each.
 The placeholder values given are examples, not suggestions, but they may provide a useful starting point.